-BE Group strive to create and be an attractive workplace where everyone is treated with equal respect and dignity and encourage a culture with equal opportunities and diversity.
-All of the workplaces shall be free from harassment and discrimination.
-The Group strives to create a sustainable and healthy work environment and all workplaces in BE Group shall be safe and pleasant.
+BE Group's ambition is to create a stimulating and healthy work environment for employees and all workplaces within BE Group to be safe and pleasant and free from harassment and discrimination.
 The employees are our most valuable asset and a prerequisite for the Company to perform well.